top of page

 • Optional: construction adhesive (for permanent installs), touch-up paint/caulk

-• Decide how many beams you’ll use and where they’ll run (parallel or crossing).
+• Decide how many beams you want and where they’ll go.
+Will they run parallel or cross each other?

-• Measure the room length to ensure the beam fits or plan to cut it down.
+• Measure the room length to ensure the beam fits perfectly.
+If it’s too long, no worries—you can always cut it down!

-• If needed, cut the beam to size with a fine‑tooth saw.
+• If necessary, cut the beam to size using a fine-tooth saw.

-• Touch up cut ends with matching stain or paint for a seamless look.
+• Don’t forget to touch up the cut ends with matching stain or paint.
+This will give you a seamless look!

-• Cut wood blocks slightly smaller than the inside width of the beam.
+• Cut your wood blocks slightly smaller than the inside width of the beam.

-• Screw blocks directly into ceiling joists at intervals (every 3–4 feet).
+• Screw the blocks directly into the ceiling joists at intervals of every 3–4 feet.

-• These act as “anchors” for the hollow beam to slide over.
+• These blocks will act as anchors for the hollow beam to slide over.

 🧲 Step 4: Attach the Beam